mtshiba/pylyzer/README.md

 * Rich LSP support 📝

-pylyzer as a language server supports various features, such as completion and renaming.
+pylyzer as a language server supports various features, such as completion and renaming (The language server is an adaptation of the Erg Language Server (ELS).
+For more information on the implemented features, please see [here](https://github.com/erg-lang/erg/tree/main/crates/els#readme)).

 ![lsp_support](https://raw.githubusercontent.com/mtshiba/pylyzer/main/images/lsp_support.png)